-We may also invest in securities of other entities engaged in real estate activities or securities of other issuers.
-Any such investments would be subject to the percentage ownership limitations and gross income tests necessary for REIT qualification under the Internal Revenue Code.
-We may invest in the securities of other issuers in connection with acquisitions of indirect interests in real estate.
+Subject to these REIT limitations, we may invest in the securities of other issuers in connection with acquisitions of indirect interests in real estate.
 Such an investment would normally be in the form of general or limited partnership interests in special purpose partnerships that own one or more properties.
 We may in the future acquire all or substantially all of the securities or assets of other REITs, management companies or similar entities where such investments would be consistent with our investment policies.
 We do not intend to invest in securities of other issuers for the purpose of exercising control, other than the Operating Partnership and certain wholly-owned subsidiaries and to acquire interests in real estate.
 We do not intend that our investments in securities will require us to register as an "investment company" under the Investment Company Act of 1940, as amended.
 We intend to divest securities before any such registration would be required.